 The ALS Collaborative Postdoctoral Fellowship program seeks to identify outstanding individuals who will collaborate closely with ALS staff and users in new and emerging scientific and engineering research fields.
 The program will provide advanced training for careers paths that involve x-ray instrumentation and synchrotron radiation science.
 We are particularly interested in identifying outstanding scientists from historically underrepresented groups.

 Applicants must be legally eligible to work in the United States, regardless of citizenship, and have received a doctoral research degree from an accredited academic institution in an appropriate scientific or engineering discipline no more than three years before the appointment start date.
-Awards are initially for one year with the possibility of renewal for a second year, contingent on satisfactory annual scientific reviews and funding availability.
+Awards are for one year with the possibility of renewal.

 All contingencies of an appointment offer must be met before the Fellowship term begins.
 If an award is offered to a doctoral degree candidate, the candidate must present acceptable evidence that all formal academic doctoral degree requirements have been met before starting the fellowship.

 As noted above, individuals interested in applying for a fellowship must contact one or more ALS staff members (see ALS Beamline Directory for beamline information and associated scientists) to discuss possible projects and to clarify the sources of external matching funds.
-Applicants must then submit a completed ALS Collaborative Postdoctoral Fellowship application that includes an application form, C.V., current publication list, statement of research to be performed (up to 3 pages), and the names of up to three potential references.
+Candidates will be asked to provide their C.V., current publication list, and a statement of research to be performed (up to 2 pages).
+The ALS staff member with whom they propose to work and collaborate will review the research plan and will be asked to write a letter of recommendation.

 Selection Procedure and Criteria

-All Fellowship applications will be reviewed by the ALS Postdoctoral Fellowship Committee on a quarterly basis.
+All Fellowship applications will be reviewed by the ALS Science Council on a quarterly basis.
+Selection meetings will be scheduled in January, April, July, and October, and applicants should contact ALS staff members at least 1–2 months earlier to discuss possible projects.
 Applications will be evaluated based on the qualifications of the applicant, the merits of the proposed collaborative research, and the alignment of the project with ALS strategic priorities.

 Fellowships involve a full-time commitment to the collaborative research program between ALS and external advisors and possibly other ALS users.
 Except when traveling, Fellows must be in residence at ALS/LBNL during the entire period of the fellowship.
 Fellowship research must be conducted in accordance with a plan that meets the overall research needs of the ALS.